skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ##### So what's the *very notable* exception?

 Promist Ring.
 It can be won from the Auction House as long as you don't have any in your inventory.
-This means you can get a total of 9 copies from the Auction House (equip one on each character and buy 1 more) However, 1 more copy is found in the Desert Palace.
+This means you can get a total of 9 copies from the Auction House (equip one on each character and buy 1 more).
+However, 1 more copy is found in the Desert Palace.
 So if you buy all 9 from the Auction House before heading to the Desert Palace, you can have a total of 10.

-The problem here rests in the idea of getting 10 of this one specific item is seemingly inconsistent with getting *number of users + 1* or all the rest whenever possible.
+The problem here rests in the idea that getting 10 of this one specific item is seemingly inconsistent with getting *number of users + 1* or all the rest whenever possible.
 This might make the 10th copy seem pointless.

-However, *number of users + 1* is not actually the overaching goal, the aim is to have the *highest possible non-arbitrary amount*.
+However, *number of users + 1* is not actually the overarching goal, the aim is to have the *highest possible non-arbitrary amount*.
 In the case of Promist Ring, this is 10, since it's the maximum possible amount (and therefore not arbitrary - unlike 10 Power Belt, for instance).
 In the case of all other non-unique items, this is *number of users + 1*, the next best thing after 99.
 And in the case of unique items it's whatever amount is available since they are less than *number of users + 1* anyway (or equal in one case).

 Another way of looking at it is that Promist Ring is a special case because:

-* it's not *normal*: you can't have 99 and there are conditions of purchase,
+* it's not *normal*: you can't have 99 and there are conditions on purchase,
 * it's not *missable*: it is available even on Disc 4,
 * it's not *unique*: it can be bought, sold, and re-bought infinite times.